~ Draco and Hermione ~

 "I don't know.
-I shouldn't have said all this.
-D-don't tell anyone I said any of this, I-I really shouldn't have said anything," she continued, sounding panic-stricken as she hurried past him to walk away.
+I shouldn't have said all of this.
+Don't tell anyone I said any of this, I ...
+I really shouldn't have said anything," she continued, sounding panicked as she hurried past him towards the castle.
 Harry stared at her as she walked away, utterly confused at her reaction to her own honesty, before springing into action and following her.

-"That actually made some sense, why are you acting like it's a bad thing?"
+"That actually made sense, why are you acting like it's a bad thing?"
 Harry asked from a few feet behind her.
-She didn't respond and just kept walking as fast as she could towards the castle.
+She didn't respond and just kept walking as fast as she could.

 "Keep your voice down, Merlin Potter!" she hissed as she spun on her heels.
-"Everything I just said was bad, forget I said any of it!
-Y-you're a blood traitor and I shouldn't be talking to you!"
+"Everything I just said was wrong, forget I said any of it.
+I shouldn't be talking to you."